net2phone/uc-roadmap/README.md

 ## 🗓 Quarterly milestones

 We have for major milestones every year.
-Every issue is scheduled to be released in one of theese.
+Every issue is scheduled to be released in one of these.
-Q1 starts on August every year, so we can assing months into quarters
+Q1 starts on August every year, so we can assign months into quarters.

 | Q1 | Q2 | Q3| Q4
 |--|--|--|--